 Why do we behave the way that we do?
 Psychologists would argue about nature versus nurture, but they rarely go so far as to talk about the ongoing pressures that family and society and law and religion and culture have on us as adults.
-André Gide’s The Vatican Cellars, originally published in 1914, is an exploration of that very question.
+André Gide’s The Vatican Cellars (translated by Julian Evans), originally published in 1914, is an exploration of that very question.
 The exploration, however, is the subtext to a strange and funny tale of atheists who find faith, pietists flirting with atheism, con men, nihilism, misguided love—and family.

 I picked this book up because the description mentioned a pope being kidnapped and farce.
 I don’t think I read anything else about The Vatican Cellars on the NetGalley cite before I hit the request button.
 A casual reader wouldn’t expect anything like this from the first chapters of this brief book.
 According to the note at the end of the book, Gide didn’t consider The Vatican Cellars a novel.
 He called it a sotie: